nalaseivad/captainginja.github.io/_posts/2019-05-01-on-trees-and-paths.md

       // The value of the tree's root node public uint RootValue { get; set; }

-      // The length of the longest path of nodes (up through the root node) with consecutively increasing values public uint MaxIncPathLenToRoot { get; set; }
+      // The length of the longest path of nodes (up through the root) with consecutively increasing values public uint MaxIncPathLenToRoot { get; set; }

-      // The length of the longest path of nodes (up through the root node) with consecutively decreasing values public uint MaxDecPathLenToRoot { get; set; }
+      // The length of the longest path of nodes (up through the root) with consecutively decreasing values public uint MaxDecPathLenToRoot { get; set; }

       // The length of the longest path of nodes with either consecutively increasing or decreasing values.
-This path
-      // does not have to include the root node and also doesn't have to extend exclusively up the tree towards the
+      // This path does not have to include the root node and also doesn't have to extend exclusively up the
-      // root.
-The path can start from a given node, proceed upwards through other nodes and then downwards again
+      // tree towards the root.
+The path can start from a given node, proceed upwards through other nodes
-      // through child nodes.
+      // and then downwards again through child nodes.
 This is the value of interest. public uint MaxPathLen { get; set; }
     }
   }